Thracians: Identity and distribution

 Thucydides mentions about a period in the past, from his point of view, when Thracians had inhabited the region of Phocis, also known as the location of Delphi.
 He dates it to the lifetime of Tereus – mythological Thracian king and son of the god Ares.

 Due to the lack of historical records that predate Classical Greece it's presumed that the Thracians did not form a lasting political organization until the Odrysian state was founded in the 5th century BC.
-In the 1st century BC, during King Burebista's rule, emerged the powerful state of Dacia.
+In the 1st century BC, during King Burebista's rule, the powerful state of Dacia emerged.

 Currently, there are about 200 identified Thracian tribes.
 Thracian peoples from Moesia achieved significant importance during Roman rule.
 Some peoples from Moesia practiced vegetarianism, feeding themselves on honey, milk, and cheese.